Inclusive

-Our people are our greatest asset and are what makes our business successful.
-During 2022 we have made good progress in improving our gender balance in senior roles as well as developing our colleagues across the business, helping our colleagues, learn more, earn more and belong.
+During 2023 we have made good progress in improving our gender balance in senior roles, as well as developing our colleagues across the business, helping our colleagues, learn more, earn more and belong.

 We believe everyone should feel welcome and part of the Travelodge team.